 If you have programming experience, you can also display the form upon link click or button click.

-Start collecting quote requests from your website today
+Start collecting quote requests on your website today

 Having a simple form to refer your potential clients to will help you save time and effort.
 Plus, with a tool like Getsitecontrol, you’ll be able to keep your finger on the pulse of your business.
-Each time someone requests a quote through the form on your website, you’ll be notified and able to respond directly via email.
+Each time someone requests a quote through the form on your website, you’ll be notified via email and be able to respond directly from the inbox.

 Sounds like something you were looking for?
 Then get yourself a Getsitecontrol account today and give it a spin!

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.